artvolgin/eca-vk/README.md

-## Parsing VK.API ECA groups in Podolsk
+## Parsing VK ECA groups in Podolsk

-Parsing users from VK groups of extracurricular activities and creating a similarity graph between groups based on the common subscribers.
+Parsing users from VK groups of extracurricular activities using VK API.
+Creating a similarity graph between groups based on the common subscribers.

 ## Scripts
 * `eca-vk-parsing.py` - Parsing and edgelist creation.